Tiamat's Wrath: Plot summary

 On Laconia, Duarte, who had willingly become augmented by the protomolecule in his quest for immortality, is strongly affected by the loss of consciousness and becomes catatonic.
 In desperation, Admiral Anton Trejo, Colonel Jason Ilich, Teresa, and Chief Scientist Paolo Cortázar work to try to cover up the High Consul's condition from the rest of humanity.
 Holden realizes that something is wrong with Duarte and that Cortázar plans to kill Teresa and take Duarte's place.
 Elvi and Fayez land on Laconia and despite not being fully healed, Elvi is immediately recruited to try to cure Duarte.
 Holden attempts to tell them discreetly of Cortázar's plot against Teresa.
 Teresa again sneaks out to visit "Timothy", who is revealed to be Amos Burton, sent with a pocket nuclear weapon to try to rescue Holden.
 The Laconian security force finds the two of them and kills Amos, though when they return they cannot find his body.
 Elvi is shown the secret behind the research that extended Duarte's life: two children who died but were reconstructed, with protomolecule-powered enhancements, by alien repair drones native to Laconia.
 Elvi tells Teresa, further traumatized by Amos' death, of Cortázar's plot and she tells her father.
 Another, worse lost-consciousness attack occurs and Elvi realizes that such attacks are what killed the protomolecule builders.
 She concludes human brains are more resilient and only lose consciousness for a few minutes of time, but now the killers of the protomolecule-builders are experimenting with more effective attacks that will have stronger effects on humanity.

 With the death of Medina Station, Naomi travels to Auberon—one of the most prosperous ring worlds—and takes over the underground.
-After asking Naomi about their plan, Bobbie and Alex set out to kill the Tempest, using a bomb constructed from antimatter and a blind spot in the ships sensors left over from its battle with the combined fleet in Persepolis Rising.
+After asking Naomi about their plan, Bobbie and Alex set out to kill the Tempest, using a bomb constructed from antimatter and a blind spot in the ship's sensors left over from its battle with the combined fleet in Persepolis Rising.
 Alex distracts the flagship with the Gathering Storm while Bobbie uses a small shuttle to carry the bomb but their ship is damaged and she is forced to throw the bomb at the Tempest directly in an EVA, destroying the ship but sacrificing herself in the process.
 Devastated by Bobbie's death, Naomi and Alex return, independently, to the Rocinante, which had been stashed on Freehold.